fdformula/FiniteDifferenceFormula.jl/README.md

 finite difference formulas for n-th order derivatives by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
 You can use it to generate new formulas in addition to verification of known ones.
-See comments in the source code for the algorithm.
+See documentation in the source code for the algorithm.

 It is for fun when you teach/learn numerical computing, especially the finite difference method.
 You can explore the distribution, symmetry, and beauty in the coefficients in the